adishavit/adishavit.github.io/_posts/2018-04-18-Affine-Space-Types.md

 If you do come up with such a generic library facility - do let me know and I will link to it here.

+### Acknowledgements

-*[Björn Fahller](https://twitter.com/bjorn_fahller?lang=en) reviewed this post and made excellent suggestions and comments.
-Thank you Björn!*
+[Björn Fahller](https://twitter.com/bjorn_fahller?lang=en) reviewed this post and made excellent suggestions and comments.
+Thank you Björn!
+This post was also inspired and encouraged by multiple discussions on the C++ Slack.
+Corrections and inaccuracies were kindly pointed out by: [@ubsanitizer](https://twitter.com/ubsanitizer), [@Matt](https://twitter.com/matt_dz)

 <p align="center">❤️</p>